 If you weren’t able to answer this off the top of your head, don’t feel bad.
 You’re definitely not alone.

-Here’s another, tougher question…
+Here’s another, slightly tougher question…

-This one is tougher because it really takes healing this mental disconnect with our mouths to a deeper place.
 To be able to answer this question, you need to have spent some time getting to know your mouth.